You cannot live without food, can you? In the same way, your soul cannot grow or bear the fruits of virtue without Holy Communion.

 “You call Me Master and Lord, and rightly so, for that is what I am.
 If I, your Master and Lord, have washed your feet, you also ought to wash one another’s feet.
 For I have given you an example, that you should do as I have done for you.”

-In this, Jesus teaches us that we must humble ourselves before others, serving them always with love and gentleness.
+By this, Jesus teaches us that we too must be at the feet of our brothers and sisters, always serving them with love and gentleness.

 Having returned to the table, Jesus took the bread before Him, lifted His eyes, gave thanks to God His Father, and blessed it.
 He broke it into pieces and gave it to His Apostles, saying: